marcvaneijk/azure-rm-guidelines/readme.md

 ## Best practices

 + It is a good practice to pass your template through a JSON linter to remove extraneous commas, parenthesis, brackets that may break the "Deploy to Azure" experience.
-Try http://jsonlint.com/ or a linter package for your favorite editing environment (Atom, Sublime Text, Visual Studio etc.)
+Try http://jsonlint.com/ or a linter package for your favorite editing environment (Visual Studio Code, Atom, Sublime Text, Visual Studio etc.)
 + It's also a good idea to format your JSON for better readability.
 You can use a JSON formatter package for your local editor or [format online using this link](https://www.bing.com/search?q=json+formatter).

 Starter template